klevu/jsv2-early-adopters/modules/filter-collapse/landing/README.md

 ## Template Modifications

-Add the template for rendering filter collapse for related results, so edit the corresponding landing `landing-filters.tpl` to add filter collapse renderer template.
+Add the template for rendering filter collapse for related results.
+Edit the corresponding landing `landing-filters.tpl` to add filter collapse renderer template.

 ```html
 ...